Adib234/image-repo/README.md

 # To do

+- Now perform a search on the data based on query
+- display top 5 images for now

 - ADD

   - In the event of a successful POST request to my Flask backend, index the data in the Elasticsearch database